wangnan1305/myresume/README.md

 Read resume data from a JS file named data.js and generate a static web page.
 You can Deploy GitHub Pages

-**Notice: data.js is the same as the data format returned form the server**
+data.js is the same as the data format returned form the server

 Written with Backbone, EJS, Less, and Gulp.

+## **Notice: Please your Computer has been installed the node ! if not,please click [this](https://nodejs.org/en/) to install**

 # Build